Lilymaetay/brookesblog/_posts/2020-12-23-meme-will-change-the-way-you-look-at-kfc.md

 I don't think any of us will ever look the Colonel the same way again.
 His body was right there in front of us all along.
 We just never noticed.

+The KFC logo itself is rather bold with the shade black being used for the Colonels face and 'bow-tie'.
+Perhaps this is why we have never noticed his tiny body before as there as his body is all in black.

 The tweet itself managed to gather nearly half a million likes and retweeted over 59 thousand times.

 The story doesn't just end here though, Freddie took it a step further and requested all KFC employees attach their GoFundMe pages in the messages section in order for people to donate money for their medical bills.